hpc-io/pdc/docs/readme.md

     - Output:
       + error code, SUCCESS or FAIL.
     - Set the user memory buffer of an object.
     - For developers: see pdc_obj.c.
-Update the buf field under struct _pdc_obj_prop.
+Update the buf field under [object property public](#object-property-public).
 See developer's note for more details about this structure.
   + pdcid_t PDCprop_obj_dup(pdcid_t prop_id)
     - Input:
       + prop_id: PDC property ID (has to be an object)
     - Output:
       + a new property ID copied.
     - Duplicate an object property
     - For developers: see pdc_prop.c.
-Update the buf field under struct _pdc_obj_prop.
+Duplicate the buf field under [object property public](#object-property-public).
 See developer's note for more details about this structure.
 ## PDC query APIs
   + pdc_query_t *PDCquery_create(pdcid_t obj_id, pdc_query_op_t op, pdc_var_type_t type, void *value)
     - Input: